ethereum/eth2.0-onboarding/docs/phase_0.md

 #### `Deposit`

-A [`Deposit`](https://github.com/ethereum/eth2.0-specs/blob/v0.10.0/specs/phase0/beacon-chain.md#deposit) represents incoming validator deposits from the eth1 [deposit contract](https://github.com/ethereum/eth2.0-specs/blob/v0.10.0/specs/phase0/deposit-contract.md).
+A [`Deposit`](https://github.com/ethereum/eth2.0-specs/blob/v0.10.0/specs/phase0/beacon-chain.md#deposit) represents an incoming validator deposit from the eth1 [deposit contract](https://github.com/ethereum/eth2.0-specs/blob/v0.10.0/specs/phase0/deposit-contract.md).

-* Fields
+<!insert_class `Deposit`>

+It has two fields:

-    * `proof` - the merkle proof against the current `state.eth1_data.root` in the `BeaconState`.
+   * `proof` - the merkle path to the deposit root.
+In other words, the merkle proof against the current `state.eth1_data.root` in the `BeaconState`.
 Note that the `+ 1` in the vector length is due to the SSZ length mixed into the root.
-    * `data` - the [`DepositData`](https://github.com/ethereum/eth2.0-specs/blob/v0.10.0/specs/phase0/beacon-chain.md#depositdata) submit to the deposit contract to be verified using the `proof` against the `state.eth1_data.root`.
+   * `data` - the submitted [`DepositData`](https://github.com/ethereum/eth2.0-specs/blob/v0.10.0/specs/phase0/beacon-chain.md#depositdata) to the deposit contract.
+This is verified using the `proof` against the `state.eth1_data.root`.

+<!insert_class `DepositData`>

+`DepositData` has four fields:

-        * `pubkey` - BLS12-381 pubkey to be used by the validator to sign messages
+   * `pubkey` - the BLS12-381 pubkey to be used by the validator to sign messages
-        * `withdrawal_credentials` - `BLS_WITHDRAWAL_PREFIX` concatenated with the last 31 bytes of the hash of an offline pubkey to be used to withdraw staked funds after exiting.
+   * `withdrawal_credentials` - a `BLS_WITHDRAWAL_PREFIX` -- concatenated with the last 31 bytes of the hash of an offline pubkey -- to be used to withdraw staked funds after exiting.
 This key is not used actively in validation and can be kept in cold storage.
-        * `amount` - amount in Gwei that was deposited
+   * `amount` - the amount in Gwei that was deposited
-        * `signature` - signature of the `DepositMessage(pubkey, amount, withdrawal_credentials)` using the `privkey` pair of the `pubkey`.
-This is used as a one-time "proof of possession" required for securely using BLS keys.
-But also signs over the withdrawal_credentials, essential to avoid injection of other withdrawal credentials.
+   * `signature` - the signature of the `DepositMessage(pubkey, amount, withdrawal_credentials)` using the `privkey` pair of the `pubkey`.
+This is used as a one-time proof of possession: a requirement for securely using BLS keys.
+It also signs over the `withdrawal_credentials` -- this is essential to avoid injection of other withdrawal credentials.

+<!insert_class `DepositMessage`>

-No deposit index is explicitly defined, as it is already verified through the merkle inclusion proof.
+> Note that deposit index is explicitly defined, as it is already verified through the merkle inclusion proof.
 (And can easily be derived from the mix-in node in the proof).

-<!insert_class `Deposit`>

-<!insert_class `DepositData`>

-<!insert_class `DepositMessage`>

 #### `VoluntaryExit`

 A [`VoluntaryExit`](https://github.com/ethereum/eth2.0-specs/blob/v0.10.0/specs/phase0/beacon-chain.md#voluntaryexit) allows a validator to voluntarily exit validation duties.
-This object is wrapped into a [`SignedVoluntaryExit`](https://github.com/ethereum/eth2.0-specs/blob/v0.10.0/specs/phase0/beacon-chain.md#signedvoluntaryexit) which is included on chain.
+This object is wrapped into a [`SignedVoluntaryExit`](https://github.com/ethereum/eth2.0-specs/blob/v0.10.0/specs/phase0/beacon-chain.md#signedvoluntaryexit) which is included on-chain.

-* `VoluntaryExit`
-    * Fields
+<!insert_class `VoluntaryExit`>

+`VolunaryExit` has two fields:

-        * `epoch` - minimum epoch at which this exit can be included on chain.
-Helps prevent accidental/nefarious use in chain reorgs/forks.
+   * `epoch` - the minimum epoch at which this exit can be included on chain.
+This helps prevent accidental/malicious use in chain forks or reorganisations.
    * `validator_index` - the exiting validator's index within the `BeaconState` validator registry.
-* `SignedVoluntaryExit`
-    * Fields
-        * `message` - The `VoluntaryExit` signed over in this object.
-        * `signature` - signature of the `VoluntaryExit.message` included in this object.
-Signed by the pubkey associated with the `Validator` defined by `validator_index`.

-<!insert_class `VoluntaryExit`>

 <!insert_class `SignedVoluntaryExit`>

+`SignedVoluntaryExit` has two fields:

+   * `message` - the `VoluntaryExit` signed over in this object.
+   * `signature` - the signature of the `VoluntaryExit.message` included in this object -- signed by the pubkey associated with the `Validator` defined by `validator_index`.

 ### `BeaconBlock`